-The Company explores and develops critical mineral projects through progressive leadership, innovation, and collaboration.
+The Company explores and develops critical mineral projects through progressive leadership, innovation and collaboration.
 The Company has three critical mineral projects in northern Canada:

-- The flagship project is the 100% owned Macmillan Pass Project (Yukon), one of the world's largest undeveloped zinc-lead-silver resources1. - Fireweed holds the Mactung Project (Yukon/NWT), one of the world's largest and highest-grade undeveloped tungsten deposits1, through a definitive asset purchase agreement signed during the quarter. - Fireweed owns 100% of the Gayna River property (NWT) which is host to extensive zinc-lead-silver (-gallium-germanium) mineralization.
+- The flagship project is the 100% owned Macmillan Pass Project (Yukon), one of the world's largest undeveloped zinc-lead-silver resources1. - Fireweed holds the Mactung Project (Yukon/NWT), the world's largest, high grade tungsten deposit1. - Fireweed owns 100% of the Gayna River property (NWT) which is host to extensive zinc-lead-silver (-gallium-germanium) mineralization.

-The Company is advancing its large Macmillan Pass Project in Yukon, Canada, which is host to the Tom and Jason zinc-lead-silver deposits with current mineral resources and a preliminary economic study ("PEA") as well as the Boundary Zone, Boundary West Zone, Tom North Zone and End Zone which have significant zinc-lead-silver mineralization drilled but not yet classified as mineral resources and a large area of early stage exploration ground.
-Since 2017, the Company consolidated most of the claims in this large district including all the known deposits as well as extensive areas of prospects and anomalies with high exploration potential, allowing the district to be explored as one contiguous package for the first time.
+The Company is advancing its large Macmillan Pass Project in Yukon, Canada, which is host to the Tom and Jason zinc-lead-silver deposits with current mineral resources and a preliminary economic study ("PEA") as well as the Boundary Zone, Boundary West Zone, Tom North Zone and End Zone which have significant zinc-lead-silver mineralization drilled but not yet classified as mineral resources, and a large area of early stage exploration ground.

-During the quarter, the Company signed a definitive asset purchase agreement for the Mactung Project which includes the large, high grade Mactung tungsten deposit.
-The Mactung property is located immediately adjacent to the Macmillan Pass property and accessed from the same road and airstrip.
+During the quarter, the Company closed the definitive asset purchase agreement for the Mactung Project which includes the large, high grade Mactung tungsten deposit.
+The Mactung property is located immediately adjacent to the Macmillan Pass property and is accessed from the same road and airstrip.